cosmosgame/save-the-world/content/the-dream/overview.md

 ### Showing Up

+This is where we are take our place in the world.
+We are grounded in that sense of something bigger than ourself, but now it is time to make practical changes.
+The first step is to welcome our thinking mind.
+We very much need that part of us too.
+We need to come up with practical policies that might work.
+Things like universal basic income, and innovative econmic incentives to encourage emissions reduction.

+But this all has to be balanced with the recognition that our science brains can only get us so far.
+We have to make sure we are creating a just, sustainable world.
+We need to take into account things like how marginalized communites have always been the ones who bear the worst brunt of pollution.
+And we have a very long way to go before woman are not marginalized.
+The woman of Iran are currently leading the way in how to Show Up.

+### Wising Up

-The dragon roaring into the air is the first step of showing up.
+The dragon roaring into the air is the first step of wising up.
 At first we fly alone.
 But then we dance in the sky with others.
 We start by recognizing our own strength and beauty.
 And then we fall down in awe and wonder as we recognize the astonishing majesty of others.
 We start to see that we are all one.
 The beauty I see in you is my beauty.
 But in the same way your pain is mine as well.
 And oh my there is so much pain!
 Now that I realize your pain is mine, it is so clear that something needs to shift but what?
-I think Buddha was one of the very first to Show Up.
+I think Buddha was one of the very first to Wise Up.
 He taught us to first just recognize the pain, then step fully into the pain.
 And then finally we can awaken to something bigger.

 #### Recognize the Pain